 Find cooler temperatures on France’s historic northern beaches marked with British-French history.
 In Normandy, trace the D-day battle in an emotional tour of the site’s liberation, learn about Joan of Arc at Rouen, or tour the university at Caen.

 And just to the northwest, find Brittany’s rugged, rocky, dark, cliff-lined beaches distinct from Normandy’s chalky cliffs.
 Some of the most stunning sandy coves offer breathtaking views of north coast beaches named for emerald, jade and pink granite vistas.

 After the beach, you might catch a day of the two-week traditional French Music Festival of Lanvellec.
 It features the famed Dallam’s Organ, dating back to 1653.
 The admirable mastery of ancient instruments will fill your imagination with Medieval and Renaissance France.

 Often thought of as largely industrial, the north offers lesser known refined pleasures such as fine dining in romantic brasseries in Lille or the awe-inspiring spectacle of nature, such as the white cliffs and arches at Étretat.
 What could be more serene than sitting lakeside at Château Chantilly in the Picardy region amid the Chantilly Forest?
 Inside the castle, you’ll find memorable art treasures in porcelain and paint.

 Autumn, with its spectacular array of color crisped by cool weather, is the perfect time to visit France to know the French.
-There’s no better place for pure color and diversity in regions, people, art, history, music, architecture, food, fun, celebration and culture.
+There’s no better place and time for pure color and diversity in regions, people, art, history, music, architecture, food, fun, celebration and culture, than autumn in France.